A Local's Guide to Travel in Sardinia

 Southeast Sardinia is much less visited than the two regions in the north and its appeal is different.
 The region is most easily reached from the capital city of Cagliari whose airport is the best connected on the island and offers the most daily flights.

-Heading in the direction of Cagliari, you have good hiking opportunities in the Sette Fratelli park and one of our favorite beaches, Mari Pintau.
+Heading in the direction of Cagliari, you have good hiking opportunities in the Sette Fratelli park and one of my favorite beaches, Mari Pintau.

 1. Cea beach